5 Food Procurement Tips For Your Restaurant

 The benefits of recipe management is that it lets the operator control their menu with a fine-tune to minimize cost-of-goods-sold and maximize output.
 When connected with the point-of-sale system it provides detailed information on which menu items (and thus ingredients) provide the widest profit margins.

-Restaurants are constantly striving to optimize their operations and overcoming challenges in procurement is just one of them.
+Restaurants are constantly striving to optimize their operations and overcoming challenges in food procurement is just one of them.
 To learn more about how to manage your vendors, read this article about vendor relationship management.

 Stay up to date on the latest news in AP automation and finance